 If you're looking for travel plans during the Presidents Day long weekend, you couldn't pick a more appropriate place than our nation's capital and the home of the president, Washington, D.C.
 Festivities, historical reenactments, and special exhibitions both in Washington and nearby cities are sure to appeal to fans of American history, curious minds, and patriotic citizens.

-Although the day is known colloquially as Presidents' Day, the official holiday celebrated by the federal government is George Washington's Birthday.
-The holiday was celebrated on February 22, Washington's actual birthday, up until 1971, when it was officially changed to be the third Monday in February.
+Although the day is known colloquially as Presidents Day, the official holiday celebrated by the federal government is George Washington's Birthday.
+The holiday was celebrated on February 22, Washington's actual birthday, until 1971, when it was officially changed to be the third Monday in February.

 Even though federally only Washington's birthday is recognized, many states have included Abraham Lincoln, whose birthday is February 12, as part of their official celebrations.
 Regardless of the official designation, many Americans see the holiday as a moment to honors all past presidents and the presidency itself.

 The country’s largest Presidents Day Parade is held annually in Alexandria, Virginia, on the third Monday in February.
 Marching bands, performers, and historical reenactments parade along the streets where George Washington himself once walked.
 The theme for the 2020 celebration is "Selfless Service to the Country."